msu/csci-432-fall2021/README.md

 - lec_notes: Copies of lecture notes and board photos.
 - slides: Source for my Beamer slides (which only happens occasionally).
 - README.md: the course syllabus
-- misc.md: List of Miscelaneous assignments (see grading)
+- misc.md: List of Miscellaneous assignments (see grading)

 The schedule is at the bottom of this Markdown file.
 If you want to learn more about Markdown, check out [this tutorial](https://www.markdowntutorial.com/).